-I've always heard chocolate was poisonous for dogs so I was very careful to keep it away from them.
+I had always heard chocolate was poisonous for dogs so I was very careful to keep it away from them.

 Then one my dog Lily found my chocolate stash.
 She actually opened the drawer herself and chowed down.

 (That's my little cutie pie in the picture with me.)

 She ate 2 or 3 candy bars and nothing

 happened at all.
 No vomiting, no diarrhea.
 Zippity dooh dah.

 In the meantime my sister gave her Sheltie dog an Oreo chocolate cookie every day for the 15 years her dog lived, so go figure.